 BQ assisted with the preliminary business case and will lead the development of the detailed business case, which is expected to be completed in Q1 2020.
-The detailed business case, which will investigate the scope for redevelopment of the existing hospital at Percy Street in a staged manner, or alternatively, a relocation to the Baillie Henderson Hospital site, in Cranley.
+The detailed business case will investigate the scope for redevelopment of the existing hospital at Percy Street in a staged manner, or alternatively, a relocation to the Baillie Henderson Hospital site, in Cranley.

 - improve the efficiency of health services;